impredicative/irc-url-title-bot/README.md

 In the YAML, customize the relative path, e.g. `./irc-url-title-bot` of the volume source.
 This should be the directory containing `config.json`.

-From the directory containing the above YAML file, run `docker-compose up -d`.
+From the directory containing the above YAML file, run `docker-compose up -d irc-url-title-bot`.

 If `config.json` is updated, the container must be restarted to use the updated file.